 Sec 105.19 provides for the use of digital signatures on contract documents so the documents may be created, exchanged, signed and stored electronically without the need for a paper copy.

-A digital signature may be used to sign a change order or value engineering proposal.
+A digital signature shall be used to sign a change order or value engineering proposal.
 Change orders and value engineering proposals must be converted to PDF documents for this process.
-The user must have a copy of Adobe Professional in order to digitally sign the PDF document as intended.
-Digital signatures may be affixed by the contractor on contracts that include specification Sec 105.19 or that have been updated by the addition of the digital signature special provision.
-In either case the contractor must submit the digital signature certificate created by Adobe Acrobat to the Construction and Materials Division, prior to the digitally signing any document.
-The contractor must also submit a letter listing the individuals authorized to digially sign on the contractor’s behalf.
+The contractor must submit the digital signature certificate created by Adobe Acrobat to the Construction and Materials Division, prior to the digitally signing any document.
+The contractor must also submit a letter listing the individuals authorized to digitally sign on the contractor’s behalf.
 The letter and digital signature certificate will be considered in force on all the contractors’ contracts until modified or withdrawn.

-The resident engineer, upon receiving the digitally signed copy of the change order or value engineering proposal, will detach the change order file to the appropriate folder of the Contract Information Archive.
-The resident engineer can then open the file from its location in the Contract Information Archive and digitally sign the file, saving it back to that location.
-Change orders must also be processed in SiteManager because the digital signature process has nothing to do with SiteManager.
+The Resident Engineer, upon receiving the digitally signed copy of the change order or value engineering proposal, will save the change order in eProjects.
+The Resident Engineer can then open the file from its project location in eProjects and digitally sign the file, saving it back to that location.
+Change orders must also be processed in AWP because the digital signature process has nothing to do with AWP.

 When working with the digital signature process, best practice is to launch Adobe Professional prior to doing any transaction.
 If the user simply clicks a link to a PDF file, the system may open the file with Adobe Reader, and a digital signature will not be possible.

-The sequence of approval is: contractor, resident engineer, district engineer, division engineer, chief engineer, FHWA.
+The sequence of approval is: contractor, Resident Engineer, District Engineer, division engineer, Chief Engineer, FHWA.
 When appropriate, some approval levels may not apply, and the file may be sent directly from the highest required approval level to the FHWA (when the project is listed for federal involvement on Change Orders in the PODI Matrix).
-The resident engineer may delegate his authority to process and digitally sign the file, however the resident engineer remains responsible for the contents of the file.
-Typically the district engineer will delegate authority for this process to the district construction and material engineer.
+The Resident Engineer may delegate authority to process and digitally sign the file, however the Resident Engineer remains responsible for the contents of the file.
+Typically the District Engineer will delegate authority for this process to the district construction and material engineer.
 Typically the division engineer delegates authority for this process to the construction and materials liaisons.